6 Raster-vector interactions

 exactextractr::exact_extract()function always computes the coverage fraction of the polygon in each cell.

 Rasterization is the conversion of vector objects into their representation in raster objects.
-Usually, the output raster is used for quantitative analysis (e.g., analysis of terrain) or modeling.
-As we saw in Chapter 2 the raster data model has some characteristics that make it conducive to certain methods.
+Usually, the output raster is then used for quantitative analysis (e.g., analysis of terrain) or modeling.
+As we saw in Chapter 2, the raster data model has some characteristics that make it conducive to certain methods.
 Furthermore, the process of rasterization can help simplify datasets because the resulting values all have the same spatial resolution: rasterization can be seen as a special type of geographic data aggregation.

 The terra package contains the function

 x, vector object to be rasterized and,

 y, a ‘template raster’ object defining the extent, resolution and CRS of the output.

 The geographic resolution of the input raster has a major impact on the results: if it is too low (cell size is too large), the result may miss the full geographic variability of the vector data; if it is too high, computational times may be excessive.